 So, I researched and found Taking Cara Babies on a mom forum one day.

-I looked at Cara’s website and decided to purchase the “Will I Ever Sleep Again ” course while pregnant, as instructed by Taking Cara Babies, for $80.
+I looked at Cara’s website and decided to purchase her newborn sleep course: “Will I Ever Sleep Again” course while pregnant, as instructed by Taking Cara Babies, for $80.

 After completing both courses, I asked myself the same question many do,